 Segregating customers based on how much they pay the brand (ARR, LTV, ACV) has been done for a long time and seems logical to many, however, there is a gap.
-The experience they have with a company is regardless of the revenue they bring in for the company.
+The experience that the customer segments have with a company is regardless of the revenue they bring in for the company.

 It may be the case that certain high-ticket clients demand lesser maintenance yet certain low-ticket clients might end up buying more if a better treatment is ensured.

 This brings in the concept of “appropriate experience”.
-Very much as the name suggests, every customer deserves an experience, which is personally appropriate for them.
+Very much as the name suggests, every customer deserves an experience that is personally appropriate for them.